MarkBlumenthal/forex-trading-assistant/README.md

 Follow the System: Don't override the 80% threshold Risk Management: Stick to 2% risk per trade
-Multiple Pairs: Monitor all currency pairs for opportunities Realistic Targets: £50 per trade is sustainable (5% return)
+Multiple Pairs: Monitor all currency pairs for opportunities Realistic Targets: Default £50 per trade is sustainable (5% return)

 MT4 Integration
 The system provides exact instructions for MT4: